Mishandled Hazardous Materials Results in Commercial Airplane Crash Lawsuit

 Rescue and recovery for the accident was difficult.
 The crash site was in the Francis S. Taylor Wildlife Management Area of the Everglades, and the nearest road was a quarter of a mile from the crash site.
 The crash was in deep swamp water where alligators were a risk to rescuers.
 Ultimately, due to the location of the crash and the violence of the impact, few remains were found.

-Slack Davis Sanger represented the family of Walter Hyatt, American singer and songwriter, mentor to Lyle Lovett.
-Hyatt was the founder of Uncle Walt’s Band, and was a pioneer in the live music scene in Austin, Texas.
-Hyatt moved to Nashville, Tennessee with this family in 1987 and was pursuing a songwriting and solo career at the time of his death.
+Slack Davis Sanger represented the family of Walter Hyatt, American singer and songwriter, and mentor to Lyle Lovett.
+Hyatt was the founder of Uncle Walt’s Band and was a pioneer in the live music scene in Austin, Texas.
+Hyatt moved to Nashville, Tennessee, with this family in 1987 and was pursuing a songwriting and solo career at the time of his death.
 He was flying from an engagement in Florida to attend his daughter’s graduation when he perished.
-The case settled for a confidential amount.
+The case was settled for a confidential amount.

 Date of Incident

 Location of Incident